srollins01/srollins01/README.md

-Hi there 👋
+Hi there 👋 <br>
-I'm Sarah, a full-stack web developer located in Tokyo.🗼 🌱 I’m currently learning React.js and fine-tuning my Javascript skills.
+I'm Sarah, a full-stack web developer located in Tokyo.🗼<br>
+🌱 I’m currently learning React.js and fine-tuning my Javascript skills. <br>
 👯 I’m looking to collaborate on new open-source projects.